VueFilesPreview/vue-files-preview/README.md

 ### In Component

-> ⚠️ If you want import all preview component, you must be import `FilePreview` like this！
+> ⚠️ If you want import all preview component, you must be import `Vue3FilePreview` like this！

 ```javascript
 <template>